dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

 #### Mutual TLS

-Setting `authType` to `mtls` will use a x509 client certificate (the `clientCert` field) and key (the `clientKey` field) to authenticate.
+Setting `authType` to `mtls` uses a x509 client certificate (the `clientCert` field) and key (the `clientKey` field) to authenticate.
 Note that mTLS as an authentication mechanism is distinct from using TLS to secure the transport layer via encryption. mTLS requires TLS transport (meaning `disableTls` must be `false`), but securing the transport layer does not require using mTLS.
-See _Communication using TLS_ for configuring underlying TLS transport.
+See [Communication using TLS](#communication-using-tls) for configuring underlying TLS transport.

 ```yaml
 apiVersion: dapr.io/v1alpha1